NHSDigital/software-engineering-quality-framework/assessment.md

 * Non-functional requirements are understood and based on user needs.

 ### 2. Plan
+* We have a plan which is visible to all of us.
 * Our plan guides us.
 * It is up to date and complete.
 * It changes when it should but is stable enough.